microdotsh/When_I_retire_and_gratitude.../README.md

-Thursday when I retire...
+Friday when I retire...

 Did my usual morning routine. (step 11)

-Zoom Men's 11th step meeting.

-Brief call with Google recruiter.
+Went to the gym before work.

 Work.

-Home.
-Ate and constructively reviewed my day before sending out lists.
+Hit the ground running.
+(Had some issues that baffled me at first but managed to get them sorted.)

+While walking to my truck I was hit with a sense of gratitude that I don't feel like I have to drink after having "a day".
+"And we have ceased fighting anything or anyone— even alcohol.
+For by this time sanity will have re- turned." (p.84)

+Top of Texas for chip night.

+Home to retire.

 Going to do online course work until joining Sober AF.

-It was good day where I didn't need to make any apologies but gave thanks.
-Feeling a little saty and lit!
-(I can always do better but it's nice not to utterly fail!)

-I am grateful for Kyle's help to show me how to incorporate a method (call a binary) to query a database for credentials instead of hard coding them in plain text. (means script never has to be updated and is more secure)
+I am grateful for getting to fail gracefully and learning from it.

-I am grateful for my boss going over common problems and their resolution with me.
+I am grateful for github and gitlab hosting data and allowing communities to share.

-I am greatful for the pleasant temperature today.
+I am greatful for my body getting stronger.

-I am grateful for other nerds who tolerate my excitement about nerdy stuff.
+I am grateful for the people in my life today.

-I am grateful that my truck is still running well.
-It's pushing 220,000 miles!
+I am grateful to be able to be helpful in and out of the rooms.

 Riddle of the day:

-Yesterday's answer:  Your fingers! (or toes)

-Today's Riddle:  Oliver was 10 the day before yesterday.
-Next year he'll be 13.
-How is this possible?
+Yesterday's answer:  His birthday is December 31.
+On December 30 he was 10.
+On December 31 he turned 11.
+On January 1 ("today"), he's still 11.
+This year, on December 31, he'll turn 12.
+So next year, he'll turn 13.
+Today's Riddle:  What did the triangle say to the circle?